learn-co-curriculum/dsc-one-sample-z-test/README.md

-The percent area under the curve from to a z-score of 1.19 is 88.2% (using the z-table or Scipy calculations), this means that the average intelligence of the mentored set of students is bigger than 88.2% of the population.
+The percent area under the curve from to a z-score of 1.19 is 88.2% (using the z-table or Scipy calculations), this means that the average intelligence of the tutored set of students is bigger than 88.2% of the population.
 But with alpha specified as 0.05, we wanted it to be greater than 95% to prove the hypothesis to be significant.

 Mathematically, you want to get the p-value, and this can be done by subtracting the z-value from 1, since the sum of probabilities is always 1.